FirestormViewer/phoenix-firestorm/README_BUILD_FIRESTORM_WIN64.txt

 1.1 Visual Studio 2010 Pro or better with installed 64 bit compiler.
 1.2 Or Visual Studio Express and 'Microsoft Windows SDK for Windows 7 and .NET Framework 4'.
 Make sure to install at least the header and compiler.
 2. autobuild from https://bitbucket.org/NickyD/autobuild
-3. M2Crypto from http://chandlerproject.org/Projects/MeTooCrypto You need it for the autobuild above
-4. FMOD, if you want sound, please see https://bitbucket.org/NickyD/3p-fmodex
+3. FMOD, if you want sound, please see https://bitbucket.org/NickyD/3p-fmodex

 You will find the urls to all 64 bit prebuild packages in <viewer_source_dir>/package_override.ini